 Information Sheets Available for the Open Wadjemup Bidi Sections

-With four out of the five sections of the Wadjemup Bidi now open and walkable, the Rottnest Island Authority has produced A4 information sheets for visitors to help them navigate through the trails.
+With all of the five sections of the Wadjemup Bidi now open and walkable, the Rottnest Island Authority has produced A4 information sheets for visitors to help navigate through the trails.

-These info sheets can be collected from the Visitor Centre on Rottnest Island or can be downloaded here.
+These information sheets can be collected from the Visitor Centre on Rottnest Island or can be downloaded here.

 Ngank Yira Bidi (Uncover the Bickley Battery)

 Wardan Nara Bidi (Relax on Salmon Bay)

 Karlinyah Bidi (Experience the Northern Beaches)